 To see if your proposed name is available, you can search Nevada's name database on the Secretary of State's website.

-You will need to create and file nonprofit articles of incorporation with the Nevada Secretary of State’s office.
+You will need to create and file nonprofit articles of incorporation with the Nevada Secretary of State's office.
+As of May 2020, the filing fee is $50.
 The Secretary of State has a sample nonprofit articles of incorporation form on its website which you can use to create your Nevada nonprofit corporation.
 The articles form includes the minimal information needed to create a nonprofit corporation in Nevada.
 You must provide:

 The articles form on the Secretary of State's website does not include certain language required by the IRS to obtain your federal tax-exempt status.
 To ensure you get 501(c)(3) tax-exempt status from the IRS, you will need to have additional specific language in your articles including:

 For more information on IRS requirements for tax exemption, including sample articles provisions, see IRS Publication 557, Tax-Exempt Status for Your Organization, on the IRS website.

 Follow the instructions on the Secretary of State's website for completing and filing your nonprofit articles of incorporation.
 Be sure to include the additional language required by the IRS for 501(c)(3) tax-exempt status.

 You'll need to prepare bylaws that comply with Nevada law and contain the rules and procedures your corporation will follow for holding meetings, electing officers and directors, and taking care of other corporate formalities required in Nevada.
 Your bylaws do not need to be filed with the Nevada Secretary of State -- they are your internal operating manual.

 For more information, see Nolo's article Nonprofit Formation Documents: Articles of incorporation, Bylaws, and Organizational Minutes.
 For help creating your bylaws, see Nolo's book How to Form a Nonprofit Corporation, by Anthony Mancuso (Nolo).